michal-m/kohana-modules-multiplesessions/README.md

 the sessions separate, e.g. at different paths.
 This might be a very rare situation, but it happened to me, may as well happen to you.
 This module gives you the ability to have as many sessions as you wish.

-### Why there's no native driver?

-PHP supports only one native session, so this module's not going to change it.
-If you want to use native session driver, use Kohana's Session class instead.